New spaces for self-study

 Make May the month of movement!

-Take part in events on campus and make sustainable mobility part of your working or study day.The campus welcomes its third Learning Lounge
+Listen to a mini-webinar about brain and exercise on 28 May.
+Make sustainable mobility part of your working or study day.The campus welcomes its third Learning Lounge

 Learning Lounge makes a new expansion into Restaurant Aalto Kvarkki on 16 March.